The WorkCast Studio

 For Scheduled Replay and On Demand events, follow the same steps to upload your .mp4 video file.
 You will see media upload buttons rather than slides upload buttons.

-The start button loads and readies slides for broadcasting live events.
-The audio is also connected which can take up to a minute (note: this will not broadcast the slides to attendees).
+The 'Start' button loads and readies slides for broadcasting live events.
+The audio is also connected which can take up to a minute note: this will not broadcast the slides to attendees, this loads the slides ready for you and your presenters to view.

 The Audio Status light will display when slides have loaded showing that audio is connected to the studio.
 At this stage you are able to test your audio by dialling into the phone bridge and ensuring you can hear yourself through the Media Hub slides window.
-This should be done prior to broadcast to ensure you are connected to the correct audio option and that your sound is suitably clear.
+This should be done prior to broadcast to ensure that your sound is suitably clear.
 You should unmute the play controls in the video window to test your audio.

 At the designated start time of your event, click 'Broadcast' to begin streaming your content to your audience.
 A confirmation box will initially display to ensure you are ready to broadcast the event.
 When 'Proceed' is clicked, a countdown will initiate and your broadcast will display in the event auditorium after the countdown is complete.